drshika/gjournal/index.md

 We tried imitating these steps in our code, but some of them are incomplete/buggy.
 Can you help us fix them?

 Yes you can!
 You're a UIUC CS student and you're super smart and can solve these problems hehe

+### Implementation
+Now, here is the translation of those basic journal functionalities into code.

+**Main Journal functions:**
+1. `pick_journal`
+    - Help the user get a journal with their name and store it in their location
+2. `write_journal`
+    - Open the right entry and allow the user to write what they are grateful for
+3. `add_content`
+    - Give the user a prompt to journal on and collect their thoughts
+4. `read_entries`
+    - Let the user "flip" through their digital journal entries